-1 COVENANT AMENDMENT BY CONSENT.
-2 (a) An environmental covenant may be modified amended or terminated by consent of only 3 if the amendment or termination is signed by: 4 (1) the agency; 5 (2) the current owner; 6 (3) except as provided in subsection (e), the holder; and 7 (4) unless consent was waived, the current owner and any former owner who signed 8 the covenant; and 9 (3) a party in a signed record, each person that originally signed the covenant and has 10 a contingent future liability under the environmental response project.
-11 (b) A modification may not change a holder's rights or obligations under.
-12 (b) An interested party that subordinated its interest to an environmental covenant is not 13 affected by a modification of the covenant unless the holder at party consents to the change.
-14 (c) A proposal to modify or terminate an environmental covenant must be accompanied 15 by all information required by the agency.
-16 (dmodification or waived its right to consent to future modification in a signed record.
-17 (c) A party that proposes to modify or terminate an environmental covenant shall give 18 notice of the proposal and provide the all information required under subsection (c) by the agency 19 to all partiespersons whose consent is required for the modification or termination and to other 20 persons as required by the agency 21 (e) An environmental covenant may be modified or extinguished by the exercise of 22 eminent domain or by application of the doctrine of changed circumstances only with the approval
+SECTION 10.
+AMENDMENT BY CONSENT.
+1 2 (a) An environmental covenant may be amended or terminated by consent only if the amendment or termination is signed by: 3 4 (1) the agency; 5 (2) the current owner; 6 (3) except as provided in subsection (e), the holder; and 7 (4) unless consent was waived in a signed record, each person that originally signed 8 the covenant.
+9 (b) An interested party that subordinated its interest to an environmental covenant is not 10 affected by a modification of the covenant unless that party consents to the modification or 11 waived its right to consent to future modification in a signed record.
+12 (c) A party that proposes to modify or terminate an environmental covenant shall give 13 notice of the proposal and provide all information required by the agency to all persons whose 14 consent is required for the modification or termination and to other persons as required by the 15 agency. (d) Except for an assignment undertaken pursuant to a government reorganization, 16 17 assignment of an environmental covenant to a new holder is a modification.
+18 (e) Subject to any provisions of the covenant, the agency, the current owner and the 19 remaining parties to the covenant other than the holder may agree to remove or replace a holder 20 for any reason they find desirable.
+Removal is effective when a record signed by all those persons is recorded.

+and

-1 of the agency after notice and opportunity for hearing.
-2 (f) An environmental covenant may include an additional limitation on modification or 3 termination of the covenant if the limitation does not conflict with the requirements of this [Act].
-4 (g 5 (d) Except for an assignment undertaken pursuant to a government reorganization, 6 assignment of an environmental covenant to a new holder is a modification.
-7 (e) Subject to any provisions of the covenant, the agency, the current owner and the 8 remaining parties to the covenant other than the holder may agree to remove or replace a holder 9 for any reason they find desirable.
-Removal is effective when a record signed by all those persons 10 is recorded.
-11 Reporter's Notes 12 13 14 15 16 17 18 Where there is a change in either the current knowledge of remaining contamination or the current understanding of the environmental risks it presents, the environmental response project may be changed or new regulatory action may be taken.
+Where there is a change in either the current knowledge of remaining contamination or the current understanding of the environmental risks it presents, the environmental response project may be changed or new regulatory action may be taken.
 In either situation, modification of the environmental covenant to change its activity and use limitations or to terminate the covenant may be necessary.
 A substantial modification or termination will usually be pursuant to either a change in the underlying environmental response project that lead to creation of the covenant or a new regulatory action.

-20 21 22 23 24 25 26 27 Subsection (a) specifies the parties whichthat must consent to the modification.
-Subsection (a)(34) reaches a party whichthat originally signed the covenant even though whether or not it was not an owner of the real property.
-Such parties might typically be ones which were liable for some or all of the environmental remediation specified in the environmental response project including contingent future liability.
+Subsection (a) specifies the parties that must consent to the modification.
+Subsection (a)(4) reaches a party that originally signed the covenant whether or not it was an owner of the real property.
+Such parties might typically be ones which were liable for some or all of the environmental remediation specified in the environmental response project, including contingent future liability.
 This provision is intended to apply to successors in interest to the party which originally signed the covenant where the successor continues to be subject to the contingent liability under the environmental response project.

-28 29 30 31 32 Some of the original parties to the covenant may have signed the covenant because they have contingent liability for future remediation should it become necessary.
+Some of the original parties to the covenant may have signed the covenant because they have contingent liability for future remediation should it become necessary.
 The extension of that liability to successor businesses is a complex subject controlled by the underlying state or federal environmental law creating the liability.
-See Blumberg, Strasser and Fowler, The Law of Corporate Groups: Statutory Law, 2002 Annual Supplement, §18.02 and §18.02.4 (Aspen, 2002)

-and Blumberg and Strasser, The Law of Corporate Groups: Statutory Law-State §§ 15.03.2 and 15.03.3 (Aspen, 1995).
+See Blumberg, Strasser and Fowler, The Law of Corporate Groups: Statutory Law, 2002 Annual Supplement, §18.02 and §18.02.4 (Aspen, 2002) and Blumberg and Strasser, The Law of Corporate Groups: Statutory Law-State §§ 15.03.2 and 15.03.3 (Aspen, 1995).
 Where the party that originally signed the covenant has been merged into or otherwise become part of another business entity for purposes of future cleanup liability, subsection (a)(4) is intended to require the consent of that entity rather than the consent of the original party.